Hongdongni1/PEAR-Lab-pilot/_pages/team.md

   </div>
   <div style="flex: 1;">
     <p>
-      Yun Zeng is a first-year master’s student in Psychology at Beijing Normal University.
+      Yun Zeng is a second-year master’s student in Psychology at Beijing Normal University.
 She received a B.S. in Materials Chemistry from Heilongjiang University in 2024.
 Broadly, she is interested in how appearance-based inequality shapes mental health, particularly through social evaluation, discrimination, and interpersonal experiences.
     </p>
   </div>
 </div>